ExpiredOnions/KMIDS-GFM-Future-Engineer-2025/README.md

 **Design Overview**

 Our chassis was designed with a focus on weight and modularity.
-The goal is for our chassis to be a stable platform on which we can implement the steering geometry.
+The goal is for our chassis to be a stable platform on which we can implement the steering geometry while also allowing components to remain centred on the chassis.

 **Layout**
 The layout of the chassis is made to fit the rear-mounted motors and front-mounted steering mechanism.
 Meanwhile, electronics and sensors are mounted in the centre for ease of wiring.

-Our robot chassis was completely custom-designed and 3D printed using [esun PLA+](https://esun3dstore.com/products/pla-pro), which we found is easy to print with, offering a smoother texture while being lightweight and durable.
-The chassis was also designed with modularity in mind for additional future components and fixes, with reduced overhangs for printing ease.
-Apart from the main chassis, the drivetrain and steering modules are mounted on our 3D-printed detachable plates that can be fine-tuned during testing, other components, such as motor clamps, sensor brackets, are designed as independent printable components.
+Our robot chassis was completely custom-designed in FreeCAD and 3D printed using [esun PLA+](https://esun3dstore.com/products/pla-pro), which we found is easy to print with, offering a smoother texture and less warping compared to ABS, while also being lightweight and durable.
+Alongside the main chassis, the drivetrain and steering modules are mounted on our 3D-printed detachable plates that were fine-tuned during testing to achieve the correct alignment with other components.
+Other components, such as motor clamps, sensor brackets, are designed as independent printable components.
+The chassis was also designed with modularity in mind for replacements and upgrades, with reduced overhangs for printing ease.

 ______________________________________________________________________